imamchishty/trace-request-filter/README.md

 ## Thread Local

 The request Id is also stored as a Thread Local variable.
 A static library, [Thread Local Utility](https://github.com/imamchishty/threadlocal-string-utility) has been used to manage it (set/get/remove).
 You can use this library to get access to the variable.
+The filter will also clear the TL.

 ### web.xml